duerrfk/skp/README.md

 # References

 [1] Leslie Lamport: The PlusCal Algorithm Language.
 Theoretical Aspects of Computing (ICTAC 2009), Lecture Notes in Computer Science 5684, pp. 36-60, 2009

+[2] Leslie Lamport: A New Solution of Dijkstra's Concurrent Programming Problem.
+Communications of the ACM, 17(8), pp. 453-455, August 1974.

+[3] Leslie Lamport: A fast mutual exclusion algorithm.
+ACM Transactions on Computer Systems (TOCS), 5(1), February 1987.